aimeos/aimeos-symfony/README.md

     );
 ```

-Ensure that Twig is configured for templating in the `framework` section:
+Ensure that Twig is configured for templating in the `framework` section of your `./app/config/config.yml` file:

 ```yaml
 framework: